-Beta version or versions get released.
-These may be used if you wish to try newer features or help the developers further flight test the code.
-Since they are “beta” versions, there possibly still may be bugs (although this is possible even in Stable firmware).
-However, it has been tested by the development team, and already flight tested.
-This release allows a wider user base to final test the firmware before its release as
+Beta versions are released.
+These may be used if you wish to try newer features or help the developers flight test new code.
+Since these are “beta” versions, there may still be bugs.
+This is possible even in Stable release firmware.
+However, a Beta release has been tested by the development team, and already flight tested.
+This release allows a wider user base to final test the firmware before releasing as

 Stable.
 Experienced ArduPilot users are encouraged to test fly this firmware and provide feedback.

-Mission Planner has an option on its Install Firmware page to upload this release, but its later
+Mission Planner has an option on the Install Firmware page to upload this release, but later

-Stable release may already be available, so be sure to check the normal vehicle upload option first.
+Stable releases may already be available.
+Be sure to check the normal vehicle upload option first.

 Latest Developer Version¶

 This reflects the current state of the development branch of the ArduPilot code.
-It has been reviewed by the development team, passed all automated test suites, and in most cases, if significant changes have been made, test flown.
+It has been reviewed by the development team, passed all automated test suites, and in most cases test flown.
 This code gets built daily and is available for testing by experienced users.
 This corresponds to an “alpha” release, and may have bugs, although very rarely “crash inducing”.
 Very shortly after an addition that changes or introduces a feature is added, the Upcoming Features section of the Wiki is updated with information about the addition or change.